squizlabs/dxp-component-library/README.md

 The `/dxp/component-service/` directory contains ready-to-use and customizable components, ranging from simple to more complex examples, incorporating various data types supported by Component Service.

+In addition to components, this repository also includes **layout examples** located under `/dxp/layouts/`.
+Layouts define the structural composition of a page - configurable zones where components can be placed.

-The library is educational, with code comments explaining the behavior and functionality of the components.
+The library is educational, with code comments explaining the behavior and functionality of the components and layouts.

 ---